-We chose a subset of the available variables to use in our models for predicting GDP growth rate.
-This included GDP, net population, CPI, employment rate, share of labour compensation in GDP at current national prices, exchange rate, gross domestic product per capital (CGDPo), and price-levels that refer to the perspectives of macroeconomics (production, expenditure, and trade), finance, and human resources, supplemented by a price index that can show whether inflation is present, to help us better predict economic development and economic crises \citep{zhang2022china,sokolov2016economic,mourougane2006forecasting,longo2022neural}.
-We transform data into year-on-year ratio in order to predict GDP growth rate.
+We choose a subset of the available variables from PWT (economic indicators) to use in our models for predicting the GDP growth rate.
+This includes GDP, net population, consumer price index (CPI), employment rate, the share of labor compensation in GDP at current national prices, exchange rate, GDP per-capita at current purchasing power parity (CGDPo), and price levels that refer to the perspectives of macroeconomics (production, expenditure, and trade), finance, and human resources \footnote{url{https://data-planet.libguides.com/PennWorldTables}}.
+Our model will predict the GDP rate using a predefined window of the previous GDP rates along with economic indicators.
+We also supplement the PWT data by a price index that can show whether inflation is present, in order to help us better predict economic development and economic crises \cite{zhang2022china,sokolov2016economic,mourougane2006forecasting,longo2022neural}.
+We transform data into a year-on-year ratio in order to predict the GDP growth rate.

 The year-on-year ratio $R$ formula is: